s-handyside/mcp-server-atlassian-confluence/README.md

-# Boilerplate MCP Server
+# Atlassian Confluence MCP Server

 ## About MCP

 The Model Context Protocol (MCP) is an open standard developed by Anthropic to simplify how AI systems connect to external data sources and tools.
-This boilerplate implementation provides a starting point for creating MCP servers that can be used with Claude Desktop and other MCP-compatible AI systems.
+This implementation provides an MCP server for connecting Claude Desktop and other MCP-compatible AI systems to Atlassian Confluence.

 ## Overview

-A TypeScript-based Model Context Protocol (MCP) server boilerplate for building AI-connected tools.
-Features IP lookup tools, CLI support, MCP Inspector integration, and extensible architecture for connecting Claude/Anthropic AI systems to external data sources.
+A TypeScript-based Model Context Protocol (MCP) server for integrating with Atlassian Confluence.
+This server provides tools for searching and accessing Confluence spaces, pages, and content, allowing Claude/Anthropic AI systems to retrieve information directly from your organization's Confluence knowledge base.

 ## Setting Up with Claude Desktop

-To use this MCP server with Claude Desktop:
+To use this Confluence MCP server with Claude Desktop:

 1. **Open Claude Desktop Settings**: